arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

     }
 ````

-8. Replace the _\<Your-Server-Name\>_ placeholder with a name for your SQL Server.
+7. Replace the _\<Your-Server-Name\>_ placeholder with a name for your SQL Server.

 	> **Note:** Keep in mind that the SQL Server name must be all lowercase, you can use numbers, and the hypen symbol.

-9. Replace the _\<Your-Location\>_ placehodlder with the location you used in the previous resources.
+8. Replace the _\<Your-Location\>_ placehodlder with the location you used in the previous resources.
 Also, replace the _\<Admin-User\>_ and _\<Admin-Password\>_ placeholders with your preferred credentials for this server.

-10. Save the template file locally with a **.json** extension.
-For example, _myTemplate.json_.
+9. Save the template file.

-11. Open Azure PowerShell.
+10. Open Azure PowerShell.

-12. Replace the _[STORAGE NAME]_ placeholder and execute the following command to create a new storage account.
+11. Replace the _[STORAGE NAME]_ placeholder and execute the following command to create a new storage account.
 Make sure that the storage name you selected is unique.

 	````PowerShell
 	New-AzureStorageAccount -StorageAccountName [STORAGE NAME] -Location "East US"
 	````

-13. Switch mode to **AzureResourceManager** using the following command.
+12. Switch mode to **AzureResourceManager** using the following command.

 	````PowerShell
 	SwitchMode AzureResourceManager
 	````

-14. Replace the placeholders and execute the following command to create your new resource group using the custom template.
+13. Replace the placeholders and execute the following command to create your new resource group using the custom template.
 Make sure to replace the _[STORAGE NAME]_ placeholder with the storage account you have created in the previous step.

 	````PowerShell
 	New-AzureResourceGroup -Location [LOCATION] -Name [RESOURCE-GROUP-NAME] -TemplateFile [JSON-File-Path]  –StorageAccountName [STORAGEACCOUNT] -Verbose